Reserve Matching with Thresholds: The Threshold Reserve Model

-For any category $c \in \CC$, we denote the set of beneficiaries by $\B_c$, and the set of eligible patients by $\E_c$.
-We emphasize that $\pi_c$ can be arbitrary for each $c \in \CC$ as long as

-An equivalent way of writing this condition is that $\E_c \subseteq \B_c$.
+It is worth emphasizing that the model admits any arbitrary $\pi_c$ for each $c \in \CC$ as long as the condition $\beta \: \pi_c \: \eta$ is satisfied.
+An equivalent way of writing this condition is that $\B_c \subseteq \E_c$.
 It is to say that if a patient is a beneficiary of category $c$, then she must be eligible for this category in the first place.

-It is important to emphasize the distinction between eligibility and beneficiary and why they could be different.
+It is important to discuss the distinction between eligibility and beneficiary and why they could be different.
 In particular, the set of eligible patients for a category represents the patients who can safely receive this vaccine.
 For example, some vaccines might not be FDA approved for certain age groups.
 As was the case with the Pfizer-BioNTech COVID-19 vaccine, it was FDA approved for emergency use in the 12-15 age group as of May 2021, while the Moderna vaccine was authorized only for individuals aged 17 and up \citep{Pfizer-for-adolescents}.
 Under this scenario, we might want to reserve the Moderna vaccines for a category in which those under 17 are not eligible.
 On the other hand, beneficiaries of a category are the patients we want to emphasize the most in a category.
-We try to assign patients vaccines from categories of which they are beneficiaries; however, we also reserve the option to assign a vaccine to a patient who is not a beneficiary but still can safely receive this vaccine in case we have excess vaccines.
-This approach effectively combines the notion of hard reserve systems and soft reserve systems under one umbrella, and lets us find an intermediate and comprehensive way of accounting for the strengths of both reserve types.
+We try to assign patients vaccines from categories of which they are beneficiaries; however, we also retain the option to assign a vaccine to a patient who is not a beneficiary but still can safely receive this vaccine in case we have excess vaccines.
+This approach effectively combines the notion of hard reserve systems and soft reserve systems under one umbrella, and lets us find unified and intermediate ways of accounting for the strengths of both reserve types.

 We can consider the vaccine allocation problem in the framework of two-sided matching markets.
 On one side of the market, we have patients who would like to receive a vaccine; on the other side, we have categories that have priority orderings over patients.
 In a scenario where receiving a vaccine is crucial, allowing preferences over vaccines may not be worth potentially decreasing the number of matchings in the outcome.
 Therefore, we do not allow the patients in our model to have preferences over different categories or vaccines.
+As a result, a \textbf{vaccine allocation market} can be represented by the tuple $(\PP,\C, r,\pi)$, where $r = (r_c)_{c \in \CC}$ and $\pi = (\pi_c)_{c \in \CC}$ succinctly denote the profile of reserves and priorities, respectively.